ramya487/Optical-Character-Recognition/README.md

 # Optical-Character-Recognition
 Python project to detect optical characters
 ### Features
-- On the execution of the script a GUI windows opens which asks the user to Upload an image for detection or use Live Feed
-- Upon selection the text is detected using cv2 and easy ocr and is written onto the console upon destroying the frame
+On the execution of the script a GUI windows opens which asks the user to Upload an image for detection or use Live Feed.
+Upon selection the text is detected using cv2 and easy ocr and is written onto the console upon destroying the frame
 ### Libraries
 - cv2
   - Image and Video processing